DKorchuganov/classicaplus-hugo/README.md

 ## Initial setup

 The best way to edit/create the site content on a local PC is to use [VS Code](https://code.visualstudio.com), an open-source code editor from Microsoft.
-It has validation capabilities for YAML data files using JSON schema, and the project contains relevant schema files as well as the `.vscode` folder with corresponding project settings.
+It has validation capabilities for YAML data files using JSON schema, and the project contains relevant schema files as well as the `.vscode` folder with relevant project settings.

 List of optional VS Code extensions for comfortable work: